BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 ### Conditionally use repository

-In rare cases you may want to utilize the repository only for non admin users for example, to ensure you serialize specific fields for the users:
+In rare cases you may want to utilize the repository only for non admin users.
+Make sure to serialize specific fields for the users:

 ```php